Legal status of Salvia divinorum in the United States: Kansas

 On January 18, 2008, Senate bill 481 was proposed to amend current Kansas state law to add Salvia divinorum and datura stramonium (jimson weed) to schedule I of the Kansas Controlled Substances Act.
 The fiscal note from the Division of Budget stated the passage of this bill would have no fiscal effect.

 The proponents of the bill included Senator Peggy Mast; Tom Stanton, Kansas County and District Attorneys Association; and Teresa Walters, Emporians for Drug Awareness.
 There was no testimony in opposition to the bill.

-On her website Peggy Mast said - "A bill that would outlaw salvia has entered the Senate as well as one in the House.
+On her website Peggy Mast (R) said - "A bill that would outlaw salvia has entered the Senate as well as one in the House.
 It looks positive that these bills will get the support needed in both chambers.
 This drug has become widely abused and it is time to pass legislation to make it illegal."

 The bill was passed by the Senate (yeas 40 nays 0) on February 20, 2008 and moved on for review by the House Judiciary committee.
 The House voted in favor of the bill on March 27, 2008 (ayes: 122, nays: 1).
 On April 14, 2008, it was sent to Governor Kathleen Sebelius (D) for executive approval.

 On April 24, 2008, the bill was signed into law by the Governor, making Kansas the 9th state to criminalize the possession, use, or sale of Salvia divinorum.